whalelogic/WhaleCorpus/README.md

-# 🐋 Whaler Knowledge Base
+# 🐋 WhaleLogic Knowledge Base

 **A doctoral-level knowledge base and research environment for software engineering, AI, and business growth.**